uidaholib/digital-collections-docs/content/metadata/03-character-corruption.md

 (This nonsense is called [Mojibake](https://en.wikipedia.org/wiki/Mojibake).
 A slightly different issue is when a specific font does not have the character to display, which is called ["tofu"](https://fonts.google.com/knowledge/glossary/tofu)--an issue with the font, not necessarily encoding.)

+## Sources of corrupted characters

 Avoiding character corruption issues requires careful handling and attention to our CSVs.

-The main forms of corrupt characters are from two sources:
+The main forms of corrupt characters are from three sources:

 1. Opening UTF-8 CSV in Excel (or opening it in wrong character encoding in another program)
     - This situation can be avoided by NEVER opening or saving a CSV with Excel!
 Only open and save XLSX files with Excel.
     - If you accidentally double click on a CSV and it opens in Excel, the characters are potentially corrupted (via the replacement character issue).
+2. Incorrect parsing by Google Sheets
+    - Sheets seems to examine the first part of a file to guess the character encoding, then parses it using the guessed encoding.
+Unfortunately, rather than defaulting to UTF-8, it seems to guess incorrectly if there are no accented characters towards the top of the file.
+    - If your CSV has accented characters or diacritics near the top, it will be parse correctly.
+    - If your CSV has accented characters or diacritics ONLY far down in the file, Sheets guesses wrong, and ends up corrupting those characters.
+    - If corruption is happening, a trick is to put an accented character in the top row of the CSV, forcing Sheets to parse it correctly.
-2. Ambiguous characters saved in UTF-8 later opened by a spreadsheet program (ambiguous characters converted into replacement characters)
+3. Ambiguous characters saved in UTF-8 later opened by a spreadsheet program (ambiguous characters converted into replacement characters)
-    - This situation usually comes from pasting text from MS Word or other document editor into a textfile, CSV, or Sheet.
+    - This situation usually comes from pasting text from MS Word or other document editor into a textfile, CSV, or Sheets.
 At first it will appear correct, but when re-imported into Sheets all ambiguous character will be corrupted into replacement characters.

 ## Ambiguous characters